 SR400 and SR500 History and Development

-Yamaha SR motorcycles were the simplest motorcycles made by Yamaha.
+Yamaha SR motorcycles were the simplest air cooled bikes made by Yamaha.
 Both Yamaha SR400 and Yamaha SR500 were very popular amongst commuters because of their slim structure, which was ideal for congested roads of large cities, but more importantly they were reliable, easy to fix and easy to modify.

-The original models introduced in 1978 had air cooled single cylinder 4 stroke engine, single camshaft, single valve on inlet and on exhaust, single carburettor and manual kickstart only.
+The original models of Yamaha SR400 were introduced in 1978.
+They had air cooled single cylinder four-stroke engine, single camshaft with 5 speed transmission, single valve on inlet and on exhaust, single carburettor and manual kick-starter only.
 They were in fact street versions of XT500, designed to carry two people in a standard riding posture.

-SR400 motorcycle was first introduced in 1978 in Japan and for many decades it was exclusively marketed on the Japanese market only.
-Yamaha was trying to target the young entry level riders as well as daily commuters in the fast growing cities.
+Yamaha SR400 motorcycle was first introduced in 1978 in Japan and for many decades it was exclusively marketed on the Japanese market only.
+The 399cc single was very popular especially amongst young entry level riders as well as daily commuters in the fast growing cities.
 The newer version was introduced to Europe, USA and other countries in 2014.

 Yamaha SR for Export